How are Nike Shoes Made? Cold Cement Construction

 First, the upper is steamed to soften the materials and the last is inserted and pulled tight.
 Once the last is tight inside the upper a second lasting machine pulls the heel edge.
 Once the last is secured inside the upper and temporary shoelaces are pulled tight, the upper is cooled to shrink the upper tight to the last.

 The shoe may have a plastic or fabric part installed on top of the tongue to protect the surface from damage and drift during the lasting operations.

 While the upper is being lasted the sole unit is being prepared.
 In this case, the rubber sheet sole is combined with the EVA foam cushioning component cemented inside.
 This is done in a separate process that’s called stock fitting.

 Now that the upper is lasted tightly and the outside unit is complete, the two pieces come together.
 The rubber sole unit will receive coatings of primer and cement.
 The outsole will get its own special primer designed for EVA and rubber.
 The shoe upper is also prepared with its own special primer and cement.

-After the contact cement and primer has been completely dried in the heating tunnels the two pieces are joined together by hand.
+After the contact cement and primer have been completely dried in the heating tunnels, the two pieces are joined together by hand.
 The skilled worker aligns the upper and outsole together, then places the shoe in a hydraulic press.

 Pressing, cooling, and de-lasting